Who We Are

 Eric Myers

 In the interest of full disclosure, there is a high probability that this handsome gentleman is related to me.
 My man in Arizona and go-to creative, Eric Myers has tackled everything from content development and facilitation for top-ranked Fortune 500 companies to training police recruits across multiple agencies.
 In a word, he's versatile.
 When it comes to cultivating high-performing teams, developing organizational culture and grooming executive leaders, you are not going to do better than my brother.
-As a graduate of Arizona State University, he helps to solidify the unapologetic Pac-12 bias that is implicit in our practice.
+As a graduate of Arizona State University, he helps to solidify the unapologetic Pac-12 (RIP) bias that is implicit in our practice.

 Steve Daskal